Just another web developer in Bolzano

 This experience led me to join Genetics Group (now EOC).
 Although I entered as a junior, I had the responsibility for all web development operations from day one.
 Working in a multidisciplinary team, I learned to look at the process of creating a website as a vertical activity.
 A part of a larger process of creating a brand identity, involving different activities and professionalism.

 Then I moved to Würth Italia team as a frontend developer, aggregated with a team of forty digital professionals with vertical skills in Digital Marketing, E-Commerce, E-Procurement and development.
 It was a different work environment that allowed me to come in contact with different professions and broadening my horizons.
-Today I work as a senior Fullstack Engineer in MotorK.
-I am part of a widespread team of about 12 people.
-Within I am in charge of developing, starting from custom layouts provided by the design team, websites for the automotive retail sector.
-To do this I write code as both the backend and frontend level as well as deal with bug fixing.

 The most recent online courses I have taken: